beaverauv/auv_mission_control/README.md

  self()->queueEnable();
  ```

- You should then queue a timer 'action' (mini template states) to wait an appropriate amount of time between starting the task - usually initialized with a physical switch - and actually spinning motors (for human swimmer safety):
+ You should then queue a timer 'action' (mini template states, using C++ templates) to wait an appropriate amount of time between starting the task - usually initialized with a physical switch - and actually spinning motors (for human swimmer safety):

  ```C++
   QUEUE_ACTION(timer, 2.0);   //starts a 2 second timer once the queue is run